 Start with our video overview:

-Much of the road remains visible today, and there are interesting landmarks along the route from Rome to Brindisi including milestones, bridges, walls embedded in the Italian landscape, and archaeological parks like those on the outskirts of Rome.
-The archaeological area around Rome is a patchwork of Republican, Imperial, and Christian monuments, such as the monumental tomb of Caecilia Metella, the villa of the 4th century emperor Maxentius, and several Christian churches and catacombs.
-The church of Domine Quo Vadis at the second mile marks the location where Saint Peter is said to have seen a vision of Jesus walking to Rome to be crucified again during Nero’s persecution of the Christians.
-Interpreting the vision as a sign to accept martyrdom, he turned back and returned to the city.
+Much of the Via Appia remains visible, with some portions preserved as archaeological parks while others remain in use as roadways.
+Along the route from Rome to Brindisi, there are many Republican, Imperial, and Christian monuments.
+These include the monumental tomb of Caecilia Metella, the villa of Maxentius, and several Christian churches and catacombs.
+The church of Domine Quo Vadis at the second mile marks the location where Saint Peter reportedly had a vision of Jesus.
+Interpreting the vision as a sign to accept martyrdom, Peter returned to the city and was killed during Nero’s persecution of Christians.

 This content is brought to you by The American Institute for Roman Culture, a 501(C)3 US Non-Profit Organization.